 We’re here to show you how to use kettlebells

 These videos aren’t just exercise demos, either.
-Our expert trainer talks you through all the things you need to focus on when doing the exercise, the common mistakes people make, and the tips you need to achieve the best results.
+Our expert trainer talks you through all the things you need to focus on when doing the exercise, as well as the common mistakes people make, and offers tips to achieve the best results.
 There’s also a heads-up on which exercises aren’t suitable for beginners.

 When it comes to choosing the right weight for your kettlebell, there are a few factors to consider.

 As you’ll see from the videos on our app, kettlebell exercises are generally quite dynamic, training multiple muscles at the same time and moving your body in various planes of motion.
 Our advice is therefore that you start light, especially while you’re getting used to the technique, and work your way up over time.
 Many people make the mistake of starting with a weight that’s too heavy, which can lead to poor form and injuries.

 The most important factor is to choose a kettlebell that’s comfortable and safe to use, and that allows you to perform a variety of exercises with good form.
 Your weight should be heavy enough to challenge your muscles, but not so heavy that you sacrifice form: form should always be prioritised over weight.

 If you’re new to kettlebell training, we recommend starting with a weight between 4kg and 8kg.
 This will allow you to focus on technique and build strength gradually.
 As you progress, you can increase the weight by 2kg to 4kg at a time and add more exercises to your routine.